Home โ€บ Destinations โ€บ Europe

 Food as a Cultural Bridge

-Not only in architecture, but during your trip to the Balkans, you will see diversity in food too.
+Not only in architecture, but also during your trip to the Balkans, you will see diversity in food as well.
 From Eastern Europe, Balkan cuisine embraces hearty stews and pickled vegetables.

-The Ottoman Empire’s legacy is visible in foods such as kebabs and baklava, while Mediterranean influences include the use of olive oil, tomato sauce, and herbs.
+The Ottoman Empire’s legacy is evident in dishes such as kebabs and baklava, while Mediterranean influences are reflected in the use of olive oil, tomato sauce, and herbs.

 But… how spicy is it?